superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 The imperfections of KGs can lead to negative outcomes.
 For example, in recommendations systems, KG incompleteness can result in limited or biased recommendations; on Q&A tasks, KG incompleteness can result in substantively and contextually incomplete or inaccurate answers to queries.

-Fortunately, KGEs can help solve the problems faced by KGs.
+Fortunately, KGEs can help solve the problems that plague KGs.

 ## Knowledge Graph Embeddings and how they work